-That portion of a Sign that is designed or used to display characters, letters, words, or illustrations graphics and that can be readily changed or rearranged by manual, mechanical, or electronic means without altering the face of the Sign.
+That portion of a Sign that is designed or used to display characters, letters, words, or graphics and that can be readily changed or rearranged by manual, mechanical, or electronic means.
 This definition does not include Electronic Message Signs.

 Child Care Center